PostHeaderIcon Growing Peppers From Seeds

 OK, so most of my jalapeno plants didn’t go to quite those lengths, but each one has produced plenty of peppers for eating and sharing.

 OK, you’re in the really southern climates with long summers and mild winters.
 You can grow just about anything as well, but hot chile peppers in particular love the climate.
 Of course, being a hot, hot, hot pepper lover, I choose habaneros and scotch bonnets.
-A nice one is this particular habanero.
+A nice one is Hot Paper Lantern habanero.

-And if anyone wants to check out more pepper seeds, take a look at this link for more varieties.
+And if anyone wants to check out more pepper seeds, take a look at this link for all kinds of pepper seeds.

 To Be Continued…